 We are now at the breakfast portion of this month’s Cooking with Astrology “Aquarius” meal.
-There are three main foods that everyone talks about when you move to Iowa; pork tenderloins, Maidrite (loose meat) sandwiches, and Kolaches!
-They even have a Kolache Festival every year where you will find thousands of Kolaches for sale.
+There are three main foods that everyone talks about when you move to Iowa; pork tenderloins, Maidrite (loose meat) sandwiches, and Traditional Kolaches!
+They even have a Kolache Festival every year where you will find thousands of Kolache for sale.

-As soon as I chose Ashton Kutcher as the inspiration for this meal, I knew I HAD to make Kolaches!
+As soon as I chose Ashton Kutcher as the inspiration for this meal, I knew I HAD to make Traditional Czech Kolaches!
 My favorite flavors are pineapple, apricot, and apple, but I didn’t want to make my own fillings.
 I knew blueberry was a must, and the apricot preserves where sitting on the shelf right next to them.

-Sooooo, it was time to pull out the stand mixer and try again.
 First you will need to proof your yeast in warm water and a teaspoon of sugar…..